15 27 As A Percentage

 • Confusing Percentage with Fraction: While percentages are closely related to fractions, they are not interchangeable.
 A percentage is always expressed as a number out of 100.

 • Misinterpreting the Percentage: Always ensure you understand what the percentage represents.
-For example, 55.56% of 27 means a portion of 27, not a percentage of some other number.
+To give you an idea, 55.56% of 27 means a portion of 27, not a percentage of some other number.

 Frequently Asked Questions (FAQ)